NVIDIA/NeMo/docs/source/checkpoints/dist_ckpt.rst

 1. The ShardedTensorFactories are applied
 2. LocalNonPersistentObject are extracted from the sharded state dict and ignored
 3. ShardedBase objects are extracted
-4. All other objects are treated as "common" and saved according to a TODO strategy
+4. All other objects are treated as "common" and saved according to a sharded strategy (see `Save and load strategies`_)
-5. All ShardedObjects are extracted from point (3) objects and saved with TODO strategy
+5. All ShardedObjects are extracted from point (3) objects and saved with a common strategy (see `Save and load strategies`_)
 6. All ShardedTensors are saved.
 7. `metadata.json` file with backend and version metadata is saved to the checkpoint directory.